fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 Relying Parties SHOULD implement the waiting page (cross-device) provided in the Official Resources.
 In any case:

-- the page MUST include visual identity elements of the IT-Wallet System, including the logo and an icon or graphical element that reinforces the page message;
+- the page MUST include visual identity elements of the IT-Wallet System, including the Logo and an icon or graphical element that reinforces the page message;
 - the page MUST include a clear and concise message instructing the User to continue the process on their Wallet Instance.

 **Thank you page**